jkatsanis/SpriteEngineUI/Readme.md

    *Tip:* Pressing `build` or `STRG + B` in the engine will automatically build the .exe into a folder, avoiding manual resource/DLL handling.

 2. **How Do I Script My Sprites?**

+    The engine calls the `update` and `start` methods of the `Game` class only once.
+If you create a new script, you need to invoke the `update` method from the script within the `Game` class.
+If you wish to share instances, simply pass them in the `update` methods or set a pointer to them in the `start` method.
+To access a sprite, call `this->config.ptr_sprites->getSpriteWithName("name");` This method returns a pointer to the sprite in the `SpriteRepository`.
+You can now perform various operations with the sprite.
+Please be aware that the engine still has many bugs.

    - Ensure you've built the Assets project manually using Visual Studio (Buildsystem is coming).
    - Right-click the hierarchy window and select **New -> Sprite**.
    - In the game engine, right-click on the asset folder and choose **New -> C++ Script** to create a script with **update** and **start** functions.